All Episodes

-I am uh I'm under intense pressure from the uh from the guys the other side of glass uh to uh to play my new theme song.
+I'm under intense pressure from the guys the other side of glass to play my new theme song.

-And it wants singing before we actually get clearance from the local affiliates to make sure they're out of their top-of-the-hour break.
+And they start singing before we actually get clearance from the local affiliates to make sure they're out of their top of the hour break.

 I'm under a lot of pressure today.

-Uh people want to know, hey Rush, how come you're not gonna be on the air on Friday?
+People want to know, hey, Rush, how come you're not going to be on the air on Friday?

 No, I don't.